codepo8/developer-advocacy-handbook/working-with-your-company.md

 on social media and elsewhere.
 That isn't only a problem for your products but could also be a bad move for their career.
-Often you will find yourself being a sounding board for the frustrations of the people building the products and a mentor to keep them from saying things publicly they may regret later.
+Often you will find yourself being a sounding board for the frustrations of the people building products and a mentor to keep them from saying things publicly they may regret later.
 It is important to build up a reputation as someone people can vent at about their work without repercussions.
 This also is an important step to validate the worth of the developer